ge-high-assurance/VERDICT/tools/README.md

 Our OSATE plugin has two ways to call our back-end programs.
 Our plugin can run an executable jar called verdict-bundle or it can run a Docker image called gehighassurance/verdict in a temporary container.
-The latter way (running a Docker image) is easier to use, but you need to install Docker on your operating system first.
-Note that we have pushed up our verdict image to Docker Hub so that anyone running Docker can pull down our verdict image.
+The latter way (running a Docker container) is easier to use, but you need to install Docker on your operating system first.
+Note that we have pushed our verdict image to Docker Hub in order to make the image available to anyone running both Docker and our OSATE plugin.
+You only have to tell our OSATE plugin the name of the Docker image you want it to use; the plugin will look for the image in the local Docker cache and then tell Docker to pull the image from Docker Hub if necessary.

 The instructions for installing Docker are operating system specific, so you will have to read and follow the appropriate instructions for